Buckingham Arm

 The Buckingham Arm is an English canal that once ran from Cosgrove, Northamptonshire to Buckingham.
 It was built as an arm of the Grand Junction Canal in two separate phases, a broad canal to Old Stratford, which opened in 1800 and a narrow canal onwards to Buckingham, which opened in 1801.
 It was disused from 1932, and was dammed at the first bridge in 1944 to reduce leakage from the Grand Union Canal, as the Grand Junction had then become known, but was not finally abandoned until 1964.
 The remains were severed by the construction of new roads in the 1970s and again in the late 1980s.
 The section through Old Stratford and Deanshanger was sold off in the 1990s, and the route there has been lost to housing development.
 The Buckingham Canal Society was formed in 1992, and is actively pursuing a restoration programme.
 Some 440 yd of the canal near Buckingham are now holding water, but the main focus in 2020 was at the Cosgrove end, where a restored channel would be accessible by boat from the Grand Union.
+Progress was made in September 2023, when 550 yd of canal were reopened to navigation.

 History

-On 30 April 1793, the Grand Junction Canal was authorised by an Act of Parliament, and the act made provision for an arm from the main line to Old Stratford, ending at the former Roman road of Watling Street, which was a major communications route.
-The continuation to Buckingham was surveyed in 1793, and included in another Act of Parliament, passed in September 1794, which authorised the construction of the Aylesbury, Buckingham and Wendover arms.
+On 30 April 1793, the Grand Junction Canal was authorised by the Grand Junction Canal Act 1793 (33 Geo.
+3. c.
+80), and the act made provision for an arm from the main line to Old Stratford, ending at the former Roman road of Watling Street, which was a major communications route.
+The continuation to Buckingham was surveyed in 1793, and included in the Grand Junction Canal Act 1794 (34 Geo.
+3. c.
+24), passed in March 1794, which authorised the construction of the Aylesbury, Buckingham and Wendover arms.

 The initial section to Old Stratford was to be constructed as a broad canal, capable of use by boats which were 14 ft wide.
 The Grand Junction Canal had to cross the River Great Ouse at Wolverton, and the original plan was to construct a crossing on the level, with a flight of locks down one side of the valley and another up the other side.
 The Old Stratford branch would have had a junction with the main line at the lowest level, and followed the course of the Great Ouse valley.
 From Old Stratford, the canal was to continue as a 7 ft narrow canal, which would have joined the river at Passenham, effectively becoming a navigation, as a number of locks would have been needed along the course of the river.
 The plans were changed when it was decided to construct a high level crossing of the Great Ouse, ruling out the possibility of a junction, and so the arm left the main line just above Cosgrove lock, following the north side of the Great Ouse valley, and resulted in a canal which was on one level for most of its length, with just two locks as it approached Buckingham.